1cbyc/1cbyc-trading-bot/stock-trading/README.md

     ```

 3. **Set Up Environment Variables:**
-    Create a `.env` file in the root directory of the project and add your API keys:
+    Create a `.env` file in the root directory of the project using the `.env-example` file i added and add your API keys:
     ```plaintext
     ALPACA_API_KEY=your_api_key
     ALPACA_API_SECRET=your_api_secret